What Do Bed Bugs Look Like?

 Here are some of the thousands of photos we have in our reference library:

-A bed bug after it has had a blood meal.
+a bed bug photo taken after a blood meal

 Images on this page have been taken with a compound microscope/digital camera in the Orkin Canada Quality Assurance laboratory.
 Images are property of Orkin Canada.

 IF TRACES OF BED BUGS ARE FOUND: